avcoder/unit04-lesson06/slides.md

 - Ask ChatGPT:
    - What is the most popular testing library for node apps?
    - List developer testing tools in chronological order (ex: jest, mocha chai)
+- What do you think would change if you had a way to automatically test parts of your app every time you updated it?

 ---
 transition: slide-left